mattmaynes2/aria/reports/proposal/proposal.md

 #### 6. Remote Record and Learn

+By the end of the milestone the three modes will be added to the machine learining server.
+The server will also use training data from a recording sesion instead of simulated data.

 ## Required Facilities

 This project will require access to a variety of sensors and actuators which can be manipulated